arabcoders/watchstate/README.md

 # v1 tag.

-The tool is already working, The reason why it's not tagged v1.x yet is the API and config are not stable yet.
+The tool is already working, The reason why it's not tagged v1.x, is i haven't yet decided if I like the config style.
-Therefore, Once we are satisfied with tool the API and config we will tag it.

 # Supported Media servers.